 You’re impatient.
 You want success and you want it fast.

-So here are 6 ways you can make to most of the chances you have and get ahead of the crowd to become a top-quality batsman in as short a time as possible.
+So here are six ways you can make to most of the chances you have and get ahead of the crowd to become a top-quality batsman in as short a time as possible.

 1. Keep it Simple

-Batting styles differ wildly, but one thing remains simple and true for all good batsmen: Every classy batter is world-class in the basics.
+Batting styles differ wildly, but one thing remains simple and true: Classy bastmen are world-class in the basics.

 - They have a setup that keeps their head still, eyes level and move to the ball in good alignment.